 Hands-on work experiences for undergraduate and graduate students

 Our Workforce Development team offers eight-week summer internships for students interested in developing their gateway development skills.
 The summer internship is intended to provide hands-on experience and to provide a unique opportunity for student engagement with the community.
-Participants are placed at one of the seven universities that form the SGCI partnership, or a specific site can be suggested by an SGCI client, partner, or others who are interested in hosting a student intern.
+Participants are placed at one of the seven universities that form the SGCI partnership, or a specific site may be suggested by an SGCI client, partner, or others who are interested in hosting a student intern.

 Eligible applicants include graduate students majoring in computer science or computer engineering (or related fields) at any level and undergraduates majoring in computer science or computer engineering (or related fields) who have completed their junior year and who demonstrate strong programming and software engineering skills.

 Learn more about SGCI's internship opportunities by reading these blog posts written by some of the students who worked as SGCI interns during the summer of 2018: